tfukui95/tor-experiment/ToyExperiment.md

 ## Notes

-Before restarting Tor, you must kill the current Tor process by the following
+Before restarting Tor, you must kill the current Tor process first, and then restart Tor.

 ```
 sudo pkill -9 tor
+sudo /etc/init.d/tor restart
 ```

+It is good practice to restart Tor whenever you haven't used the Tor network for a few hours or so, in order to recreate the circuits.

 To run the Tor monitor, use